Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Computational Details

 \section{Computational Details}

-All coupled-cluster calculations were carried out with the DIRAC19\cite{DIRAC19} version of the \textsc{Dirac} electronic structure code,\cite{saue2020} employing Dyall's basis sets\cite{2002_dyall_TCA_basis,2003_dyall_TCA_basis,2012_dyall_TCA_basis,2016_dyall_TCA_basis} of triple-zeta quality (dyall.acv3z)\cite{1992_kendall_jcp_dunning} for all species.
-For selected calculations, on heavy atoms only, we performed extrapolations to the complete basis set limit by considering, in addition, quadruple-zeta quality Dyall (dyall.acv4z) basis sets.
-Unless otherwise noted, all occupied and virtual spinors were considered in the correlation treatment.
+All coupled-cluster calculations were carried out with the \textsc{Dirac} electronic structure code~\cite{saue2020} (with the DIRAC19~\cite{DIRAC19} release and revisions \texttt{dbbfa6a, 0757608, 323ab67, 2628039, 1e798e5, b9f45bd}).
+The Dyall basis sets\cite{2002_dyall_TCA_basis,2003_dyall_TCA_basis,2016_dyall_TCA_basis} of triple-zeta quality (dyall.acv3z) were employed for all species.
+For selected calculations, on heavy atoms only, we performed extrapolations to the complete basis set limit by also considering quadruple-zeta quality Dyall (dyall.acv4z) basis sets.
+In addition to the Dyall basis sets, the ANO-RCC basis~\cite{ano-rcc-main} were employed for Xe and XeF$_2$.
+The basis sets were kept uncontracted in all calculations.